コンテンツにスキップ

 ・Disinfection of ticket machine screens and handrails at all stations, and disinfection of train and bus interiors

-We hope to continue to welcome as many customers as possible, while taking all necessary safety measures and preventing the spread of COVID-19.
+We hope to continue to welcome as many customers as possible, taking all necessary safety measures and preventing the spread of COVID-19.

-Q. What role do you think Enoshima Electric Railway should play in the further development of the Enoshima-Kamakura area?
+Q. What role do you think the Enoshima Electric Railway should play in the further development of the Enoshima-Kamakura area?

-Q. Please say a few words for 2024!
+Q. Please say a few words about 2024!

 Trivia: We asked the Enoshima Electric Railway!